If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Does Baking Soda Clean Toilets?

-1. Add white vinegar: Pour one cup of distilled white vinegar into the toilet bowl and swirl it around with your toilet brush.
+1. Pour one cup of vinegar into the bowl and swish it around.

-2. Add baking soda: After a minute, add one cup of baking soda into the toilet bowl.
+2. Add one cup of baking soda and let it fizz.

 Is Vinegar Good for Cleaning Toilets?